Homotopy Coherent Mapping Class Group Actions and Excision for Hochschild Complexes of Modular Categories: Introduction and summary

 Let us state the main \emph{topological} result: To this end, we fix a modular category $\cat{C}$ and consider the surface category (as defined above) for the label set $(\Proj \cat{C})_0$, the set of projective objects of $\cat{C}$.
 We denote this surface category by $\cat{C}\text{-}\Surfc$.
 The projectivity assumption for boundary labels is not essential and is used here to simplify the presentation, see Remark~\ref{remproj}.

 \begin{reptheorem}{thmmain}[Main Theorem, Part I] Any modular category $\cat{C}$ gives rise in a canonical way to a modular functor

 with values in chain complexes. \end{reptheorem} The specific model for $\mfc$ that we provide will actually be strictly functorial in $\cat{C}\text{-}\Surfc$; in particular, the resulting projective mapping class group actions are strict.
-However, below we will transfer these actions along equivalences to certain Hochschild complexes leading to non-strict actions.
+However, below we will transfer these actions along equivalences (i.e.\ quasi-isomorphisms, see also our conventions on page~\pageref{pageconventions}) to certain Hochschild complexes leading to non-strict actions.

-The category $\cat{C}$ (or rather its subcategory $\Proj \cat{C}$) enters the definition of $\cat{C}\text{-}\Surfc$ just through its object \emph{set}, but it is actually recovered as a \emph{linear category} by evaluation of \eqref{eqnmfcintro} on the cylinder, for more details we refer to Section~\ref{secdefdmf}.
+The category $\cat{C}$ (or rather its subcategory $\Proj \cat{C}$) enters the definition of $\cat{C}\text{-}\Surfc$ just through its object \emph{set}, but it is actually recovered as a \emph{linear category} by evaluation of \eqref{eqnmfcintro} on the cylinder; for more details we refer to Section~\ref{secdefdmf}.